BolsterArts Residency

 What is the program?

-Two visual artists will be awarded a shared, rent-free, non-living studio space from May 1, 2025, through August 31, 2025.
+Two visual artists will be awarded a shared, rent-free, non-living studio space from September 1 - December 31, 2025.
 Each artist will receive a monthly one-on-one studio visit with a curator, writer or gallerist for professional development, totaling four visits per artist.
 We will also host an Open Studios event.
+Artists will participate in a group exhibition with all the 2025 BolsterArts artists at KAPOW gallery in Manhattan in December 2025.

 How are artists selected?